donatj/Boomerang.work/docs.md

 #### Method: `HttpRequest`->`getPostdata()`

-Retrieve all enqueued post-data as an array.
+Retrieve all queued post-data as an array.

 ##### Returns